 Data at rest in Cassandra tables, excluding cached and Solr-indexed data, can be encrypted.
 Encryption occurs on the Cassandra side and impacts performance slightly.

-You can encrypt HTTP access to Solr data and internal Solr communication using SSL.
-Enable SSL inter-node encryption on the Solr node by setting encryption options in the dse.yaml file as described in Client-to-node encryption.
+You can encrypt HTTP access to Solr data and internal, node-to-node Solr communication using SSL.
+Enable SSL node-to-node encryption on the Solr node by setting encryption options in the dse.yaml file as described in Client-to-node encryption.

 You can authenticate DSE Search users through Kerberos authentication using Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO).
 To use the SolrJ API against DSE Search clusters with Kerberos authentication, client applications should use the SolrJ-Auth library and the DataStax Enterprise SolrJ component as described in the solrj-auth-README.md file.